 Puppy Optimists is a dynamic group class designed specifically to help prepare your older puppy to see the glass half full.
-The word optimist means someone who is hopeful, cheerful, positive, and confident about the future – they expect to be successful.
-This is how we want your puppy to feel about the world around them!
+We want your puppy to feel hopeful, cheerful, positive, and confident about the world around them!

 Age Requirements: six months – twelve months (up to eighteen months if under twenty-five pounds) at the start of class